max-talanov/1/TED/intro.md

 * [TU](https://github.com/development-team/2) the project dedicated for the automation of incident processing in infrastructure as service domain.

-I have decided to return to the academia.
+I have returned to the academia.
 At this point I got the understanding that the main reason of the problems that we had: was absence of the understanding of what is human understanding (or cognition).

 Now I do the research in machine consciousness that is mandatory part of the machine cognition and I'm the head of